absolutejs/citra/README.md

 There are 63 providers available through Citra

+Some providers have the tag (HTTPS Required) since the provider will only authorize over secure connections ... include steps for mkcert ...

 Some providers were either restricted or required payment to set up a client so they are not tested.

 If any issues occur please open one so it can be fixed.

-- 42 (untested)
+- 42 (untested: restricted)
 - Amazon Cognito (untested)
 - AniList
-- Apple  (untested)
+- Apple  (untested: paid)
 - Atlassian
 - Auth0
 - Authentik (untested)